stonefl/stonefl.github.io/_posts/2017-08-27-install-apache-spark-in-standalone-mode-on-windows.md

 ![Spark.PNG]({{site.baseurl}}/img/post/Spark.PNG)

-But it is very likely you will get one or more following errors.
+But it is very likely that you will get one or more following errors.

 ## Common Errors